Poupée de cire, poupée de son

-"Poupée de cire, poupée de son" (/fr/; English: "Wax doll, rag doll") recorded by French singer France Gall with music composed and French lyrics written by Serge Gainsbourg.
+"Poupée de cire, poupée de son" (/fr/; English: "Wax doll, rag doll") is a song recorded by French singer France Gall with music composed and French lyrics written by Serge Gainsbourg.
 It in the Eurovision Song Contest 1965 held in Naples, winning the contest.

 The song was inspired by the 4th movement (Prestissimo in F minor) from Beethoven's Piano Sonata No. 1.
 It was one of fourteen songs that participated in the Eurovision fiftieth anniversary competition Congratulations: 50 Years of the Eurovision Song Contest held on 22 October 2005, as one of the best Eurovision songs.

 The day after her Eurovision victory the single had sold 16,000 copies in France, four months later it had sold more than 500,000 copies.

 Background

 Conception

 "Poupée de cire, poupée de son" music and French Lyrics were written by Serge Gainsbourg for France Gall.
 Its melody was inspired by the 4th movement (Prestissimo in F minor) from Beethoven's Piano Sonata No. 1.
 As is common with Gainsbourg's lyrics, the words are filled with double meanings, wordplay, and puns.
 The title can be translated as "wax doll, rag doll" (a floppy doll stuffed with bran or chaff) or as "wax doll, sound doll" (with implications that Gall is a "singing doll" controlled by Gainsbourg).
 This sense of being a "singing doll" for Gainsbourg reached a peak when he later wrote "Les Sucettes" ("Lollipops") for Gall.

 Sylvie Simmons wrote that the song is about "the ironies and incongruities inherent in baby pop"—that "the songs young people turn to for help in their first attempts at discovering what life and love are about are sung by people too young and inexperienced themselves to be of much assistance, and condemned by their celebrity to be unlikely to soon find out."

 Gall recorded the song in French, German – as "Das war eine schöne Party" with lyrics by Carl-Ulrich Blecher, Italian – as "Io sì, tu no" with lyrics by Vito Pallavicini, and Japanese – as "Yumemiru chanson ningyo" with lyrics by Tokiko Iwatani.